riyasoy/Explainable-Road-Damage-Detection/technical_report.md

 | mAP@0.50 | 0.442 |
 | mAP@0.50:0.95 | 0.193 |

-These results indicate that the model achieved moderate detection performance despite using the lightweight YOLOv8 Nano architecture and a relatively short training schedule.
+These results demonstrate that the lightweight YOLOv8 Nano model was able to learn meaningful representations of road damage despite its limited model capacity and a relatively short training schedule of 30 epochs.

 ---